erlangbureau/liver/README.md

-# Oliver
+# Liver
 ## DESCRIPTION

-Oliver is a lightweight Erlang validator based on LIVR Specification (See http://livr-spec.org for details)
+Liver is a lightweight Erlang validator based on LIVR Specification (See http://livr-spec.org for details)

 **Basic LIVR features:**